PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:14:26
+Last updated: 2024-04-02 18:15:00
-Random Quote: All this modern technology just makes people try to do everything at once. - Bill Watterson
+Random Quote: Believe you can and you're halfway there. - Theodore Roosevelt